peering-manager/peering-manager/docs/templating/filters.md

 For a router, fetches all peers connected to it.
-When using `direct_peers` only peers with at least one direct peering session will be fetched while `ixp_peers` will fetch perrs with at least on peering session setup on an IXP connected to the router.
+When using `direct_peers` only peers with at least one direct peering session will be fetched while `ixp_peers` will fetch peers with at least on peering session setup on an IXP connected to the router.

-Both filters take as option a slug value (as a string) to fetch sessions belonging to a specific BGP group or IXP.
+Both filters can optionally take a slug value (as a string) to fetch sessions from a specific BGP group or IXP.

 Example:
 ```